has9800/tcc-agentic/README.md

 **Your AI agent finally remembers.**

 Most AI agents forget everything the moment you close the window.
 Raven fixes that.
-It gives any AI agent a persistent, structured memory that survives across sessions, days, and weeks — so the next time you sit down to work, your agent already knows what you were doing, what decisions were made, and what comes next.
+It gives any AI agent a persistent, structured memory that survives across sessions, days, and weeks, so the next time you sit down to work, your agent already knows what you were doing, what decisions were made, and what comes next.

 ---

 ## The problem with AI memory today

-Every AI assistant you've used has the same fundamental flaw: it only knows what's in the current conversation.
-Close the chat, start a new one, and it's a blank slate.
-You spend the first five minutes re-explaining your project, your context, your preferences.
+Every AI assistant you've used has the same fundamental flaw, it only knows what's in the current conversation.
+Now if you close the chat or start a new one it's a blank slate.
+You spend the first five minutes explaining your project, your context, your preferences.

 Some tools try to fix this with notes files or conversation logs.
-But these are flat — just a pile of text with no understanding of cause and effect, no sense of what led to what, no way to go back and undo a decision.
+But these are flat, just a pile of text with no understanding of cause and effect (causal relationships), no sense of what led to what, no way to go back and undo a decision.

 Raven takes a different approach.